lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 Calculates domain-level DP matrix and MAFs
 Calculates H<sub>e</sub>, H<sub>o</sub>, F, π, Θ<sub>w</sub>, and MAF by locus per population.

 Call threshold and MAF filters are implemented in the R script, which uses the domain-level read depth matrix and MAFs.
-R script also prepares the data for the PCA and MANOVA.
+R script also prepares the data for the PCA with PCAngsd.

 ## **`param_exp_popstats.sh`** usage